elastic/apm/specs/agents/tracing-spans-service-target.md

 - **Phase 1** : APM server ingest (8.3)
   - Spans intake: `span.context.service.target.*`, store them as-is in ES Span documents
   - Transactions intake: add `service_target_type` and `service_target_name` next to `destination_service_resource` in `transaction.dropped_spans_stats` array, the related metrics documents should include `span.service.target.type` and `span.service.target.name` fields.
-  - TODO : is there anything required to ingest metrics with extra dimensions ?
+  - Metrics aggregation should be updated to rely on the new fields.
 - **Phase 2** : modify one or more agents to:
   - Add and capture values for `span.context.service.target.type` and `span.context.service.target.name` for exit spans.
-  - Infer from those new fields the value of `span.destination.service.resource` and keep sending it
+  - Infer from those new fields the value of `span.destination.service.resource` and keep sending it.
   - Add `service_target_*` fields to dropped spans metrics (as described in Phase 1)
   - Handle span compression with new fields (stop relying on `resource` internally)
-- **Phase 3** : infer on APM Server for agents that DO NOT provide the new fields
+- **Phase 3** : infer on APM Server for agents that DO NOT provide the new fields (unknown APM Server version yet)
   - `span.destination.service.resource` inferred from `span.context.service.target.*`
   - dropped spans metrics
 - **Phase 4** : modify the agents not covered in Phase 2